donny0101/cse151a_groupProject/README.md

 <img src="corr_matrix.png" width="700"> <br>
 <img src="dendrogram.png" width="700"> <br>

 The pairplot showcases a number of potential correlations, including some that seem directly linear.
 These features are worth analyzing and might even be worth preserving as is.
+However, it is important to note that the directly linearly correlated features also tend to be features that might be best clustered together via PCA and are similar to the examples present in the dendrogram.

 <img src="pairplot_high_res.png" width="700"> <br>